 Garments order execution is not an easy task that we normally seemed.
-A garments merchandiser has to face a lot of problems from receiving order to shipment of that.
-If the merchandiser will follow an accurate order execution process then he/she can easily solve those problems, also can shipping the goods in timely.
-As its importance on garments merchandising, today I will discuss about the right garments order execution process in this article.
+A garments merchandiser has to face a lot of problems from receiving the order to shipment of that.
+If the merchandiser will follow an accurate order execution process then he/she can easily solve those problems, also can shipping the goods in a timely.
+As its importance on garments merchandising, today I will discuss the right garments order execution process in this article.

 Garments Order Execution Process:

-- Order enquiry from buyer to factory,
+- Order inquiry from buyer to factory,

-- Approval of order from the buyer ,
+- Approval of order from the buyer,

-- Back to back (B/B) L/C is given to the suppliers,
+- Back to back (B/B), L/C is given to the suppliers,

 - Fit sample sent to the buyer for the fit approval,